APACTestDrive/CloudNative_AppDev/102-CICDlab.md

   ![](images/44.png)

-- Select `CafeSupremo.git` from the dropdown box for **Repository** and check the **Automatically perform build on SCM commit** to enable automated build upon a code commit.
+- Select `CafeSupremo.git` from the dropdown box for **Repository** and check the **Automatically perform build on SCM commit** option to enable automated build upon a code commit.

   ![](images/51.png)